tenet-ac-za/safire.ac.za-website/content/technical/resources/generating-certificates-for-safire.md

 # Types of certificates

-SAML installations typically use at least two different certificates: one of the public facing portions of a website, and one to establish a private trust relationship between providers.
+SAML installations typically use at least two[^1] different certificates: one of the public facing portions of a website, and one to establish a private trust relationship between providers.
 Whilst it is possible to use the same certificate for these two roles, this is not best practice nor is it recommended.

 The technical requirements for [identity-](/technical/saml2/idp-requirements/) and [service-](/technical/saml2/sp-requirements/)providers definitively specify the requirements and recommendations for these two types of certificates.
 What's below will give you some ideas on how to obtain/generate certificates that meet these requirements.